dpgaspar/Flask-AppBuilder/docs/security.rst

 - can edit
 - can delete
 - can download

+In the case of CRUD REST API:

+- can get
+- can put
+- can post
+- can delete
+- can info

-These base permissions will be associated to your view, so if you create a view named "MyModelView" you can assign to any role these permissions:
+These base permissions will be associated to your view or API, so if you create a view named ``MyModelView`` you can assign to any role these permissions:

 - can list on MyModelView
 - can show on MyModelView